dat-ecosystem-archive/docs/docs/faq.md

 ### Are the Dat links guaranteed to be unique?

 It's not technically impossible that they'd collide, but it's extremely unlikely.
-Dat links are are 32 bytes long.
+Dat links are 32 bytes long.
 That's 1.1579 x 10^77 possible numbers!

 ### What are the limits on file sizes?